Sunday, 21 October 2012

 A picture is worth a thousand words: Predictive value of CVP for volume responsiveness.

-CHEST.2008;134(1):172-178. |
+CHEST.2008;134(1):172-178.

-is perfectly predictive of the blood volume, while a coefficient of 0 means there is no association between the two variables.
+A word about the stats: The correlation coefficient (r) is a measurement of the strength and direction of the relationship between two variables, and is measured between 0 and 1.
+A coefficient of 1 would mean the CVP is perfectly predictive of the blood volume, while a coefficient of 0 means there is no association between the two variables.
 Generally, a coefficient of <0.5 means a weak association, while >0.8 is a strong association.

-animal study done in seven standing horses.
+Thus, the ability of CVP to predict volume status/volume responsiveness is beyond poor.
+As an aside, the article is called the Tale of Seven Mares because the only study that has shown CVP to be predictive of fluid responsiveness was an animal study done in seven standing horses.
 So now when you are asked to go hook up that CVP tracing, you can say "I don't recall seeing a horse in that ICU bed."
 If you're a staff you can say that, med students and residents might want to be a little more careful.

 So what does CVP actually measure?
 It measures right atrial pressure.
 So you could justify hooking up the CVP probe by saying you wanted to check if the patient had elevated right sided pressures for some reason (eg. PE, RV infarction, TR).
 But if you really wanted to do that, slapping on the ultrasound probe and looking at the RV is much faster and less invasive.